jlparkI/AntPack/docs/numbering/numbering_background.rst

 All of these tools have significant drawbacks.
 AbNum is only available as a webserver, which means that sequences need to be uploaded, so that use is very slow.
-ANARCI is available locally but is very slow for three reasons.
+ANARCI is available locally but is very slow.
+AbRSA is faster than ANARCI or AbNum but is not open source and is still relatively slow.
-First, it aligns each input sequence against many different possible profiles, even when those possible profiles are not relevant.
-You may know, for example, that your input sequence is not a T-cell receptor.
-ANARCI will try to align it against a variety of T-cell receptor profiles anyway.
-Second, ANARCI loads all input sequences from a fasta file into memory before processing, then writes them back to disk to query HMMer, which is highly inefficient if there are many sequences.
-Third, ANARCI has to make a series of "tweaks" and corrections to the HMMer alignment.
-If the input is a single domain sequence (e.g. a heavy chain), ANARCI will align part of it using HMMer *a second time* to correct possible issues with the first alignment.

-AbRSA is faster than ANARCI or AbNum but is not open source.
-The available AbRSA software has very few options available to users -- it will for example print each result to the terminal and there does not seem (as of this writing) to be any way to disable this, which slows down processing dramatically.
-It's also harder to build into a Python-based data processing pipeline, because it's a command-line tool with no Python wrapper.

-In initial testing on about 1600 chains from PDB (more extensive benchmarking available soon), AntPack is > 50x faster than ANARCI and > 25x faster than AbRSA, taking 0.5 seconds to align the same number of sequences that take > 35 seconds on ANARCI.
+In initial testing on about 1600 chains from PDB (see the links at the github repo for more), AntPack is > 50x faster than ANARCI and > 25x faster than AbRSA, taking 0.5 seconds to align the same number of sequences that take > 35 seconds on ANARCI.
 If you know what chain type you're dealing with (e.g. heavy or light), it's > 100x faster than ANARCI.

-AntPack is written in Python-wrapped C++ and uses a very similar approach to AbRSA with a custom global alignment.
-It uses position-specific scoring to ensure that known highly conserved positions (e.g. the two cysteines) are maintained and that gaps are inserted at desired places.
+For antibody numbering, AntPack uses a custom global alignment. with position-specific scoring to ensure that known highly conserved positions (e.g. the two cysteines) are maintained and that gaps are inserted at desired places.
 The scoring is constructed in such a way that most of the manual "tweaking" performed by some other tools is unnecessary.
-It's also easy to build into a Python-based
-workflow: create an e.g. ``SingleChainAnnotator`` class and use it to annotate any sequences or fasta files you like.
+It's also easy to build into a Python-based workflow: create an e.g. ``SingleChainAnnotator`` class and use it to annotate any sequences or fasta files you like.